Routine Application Process for a Waste Discharge Authorization

 - Applicants are advised not to enter into any land agreements or purchase land until there is some certainty of the project.

 - Applicants are advised not to purchase major pieces of pollution prevention equipment until there is certainty about the project requirements and authorization to discharge is obtained.
-In BC, it is possible to construct works without authorization from the Ministry of Environment, however, authorization from the Ministry must be obtained before discharge commences.
+In B.C., it is possible to construct works without authorization from the Ministry of Environment & Climate Change Strategy, however, authorization from the Ministry must be obtained before discharge commences.

 The applicant will receive an Application Instruction Document (AID) which summarizes all the information requirements for the final application.